robinwesterback/deploy-react-app/README.md

 The design was inspired by [Megapixel Groups](https://www.megapixelab.se/ "Megapixel Group") brand and graphic guidelines.

 ### Media
-The logo used for this project was delivered by [Megapixel Group](https://www.megapixel.group/ "Megapixel Group") and.
+The logo used for this project was delivered by [Megapixel Group](https://www.megapixel.group/ "Megapixel Group").
 The Favicon was generated [here](https://realfavicongenerator.net/ "Favicon").

 ### Acknowledgements